 Currency and money

 The local currency is the New Zealand dollar, known colloquially as the kiwi because there’s an image of the bird on the coins.
 ATMs are easy to find around the city.
-Over the past five years the NZD exchange rate has ranged around $1.20 to $1.50 per US$1.
+Over the past four years the NZD exchange rate has ranged from around $1.30 to $1.55 per US$1.
 See XE for current rates.

 Media & resources